 In the world of software development, every product and project is different.
-Traditionally, software teams followed a sequential process called “waterfall”.
-Chances are you’ve heard of this.
+Traditionally, software teams followed a sequential process called “waterfall.”
+You have probably heard of this.

 In the past several years, many people have moved away from the waterfall model.
 This shift happened for a number of reasons.
 In short, waterfall was not flexible enough for the fast-paced, ever-changing world of software.

 With waterfall, you defined all of your requirements up front, and for the most part, you stuck with them for the duration of the project.
-That meant you could be building something that was conceived several months in the past and it may not even be relevant anymore.
+Unfortunately, that meant you could be building something conceived several months in the past that may not even be relevant anymore.

 This linear approach to software development restricted software teams and the products they were building.
 But still, waterfall remained the norm for many decades.

 Today, “agile” is all the the rage.
-It aims to solve many of the problems software teams encounter using the traditional waterfall methodology.
+It aims to solve many of the problems software teams regularly encounter when they use waterfall methodology.
 In contrast to waterfall, agile is an iterative, responsive approach to building software.
-It provides designers and developers more freedom as they work on individual modules.
+It allows designers and developers more freedom as they work on individual modules.

-Agile methodology requires your organization to encompass certain values and beliefs.
-It requires a lot of trust from management that your team can not only do the work required, but do it in the best way possible.
-Your team needs to believe in providing value to both the customer and the product, and you need to empower your team to be creative, make decisions, and work together.
-Conversely, your team needs to be able to do these things – make decisions, work well together, and think outside the box.
+Agile methodology requires organizations to take on board certain values and beliefs.
+It requires a lot of faith from management that your team can not only do the work required, but do it in the best way possible.
+Your team needs to believe in providing value to both the customer and the product, and you need to empower your team with the freedom to be creative, make decisions, and work together.
+Conversely, your team needs to be capable of doing these things – making decisions, working well together, and thinking outside the box.

 If you’re new to agile or finding that your team is struggling with the change, it might be worth bringing in an experienced agile coach to iron out some of the issues.
 If that’s not an option for whatever reason, empower your team to get out in the community and learn from other agile experts.

 It’s not uncommon for customers to be resistant to adopting agile.
-For many, it’s an unfamiliar way of working together which can be really uncomfortable.
-Just like software teams, customers are also resistant to change.
-There are ways you can overcome this fear of adopting agile though.
+For many, it’s an unfamiliar way of working together which, for some, can be really uncomfortable.
+Just like software teams, customers can also be reluctant to change.
+But there are ways this fear of adopting agile can be overcome.

 It’s often thought that in order to be agile, you need to follow every rule and guideline as instructed.
-Sure there are a lot of ideas, techniques and practices that go into “agile”, but the perception that there is only one way to be agile is not correct.
+Sure, there are a lot of ideas, techniques and practices that go into “agile,” but the perception that there’s only one way to be agile is not correct.
 In fact, it’s far from the truth.

-There are many approaches to agile methodology.
-Scrum is by the most popular.
-But others are also fairly popular today.
-Read up on these approaches and see which one might work best for you.
-Once you settle on one, feel free to change it so that it works with you and your team.
-It’s ok to only implement some of the techniques.
+There are many approaches in agile methodology.
+Scrum is by far the most popular.
+But others are also fairly popular today too.
+Read up on these approaches and see which might work best for you.
+Once you settle on one, feel free to adapt it so that it works with you and your team.
+It’s ok not to implement all of the techniques.